-

 Physical Characteristics

-- The distinguishing characteristic of the species is its caudal (tail) fin that is strikingly marked with horizontal black and white stripes.
+• The distinguishing characteristic of the species is its caudal (tail) fin which is strikingly marked with horizontal black and white stripes.

-- A pair of barbels is found on each side of its snout.
+• A pair of barbels are found on each side of its snout.

 Animal Fact